 On the other hand, if you decide to optimize for a common Google Ads keyword, you may still get clicks to your website from people who automatically scroll past ads.

 6. Use a clean heading/subheading structure

-For better SEO, it’s important to structure (or restructure) each of your pages and posts to have only one H1 heading and then hierarchal subheadings (H2s and H3s) in the body text.
+For better SEO, it’s essential to structure (or restructure) your pages and posts to have only one H1 heading and then hierarchal subheadings (H2s and H3s) in the body text.

 But it’s not uncommon for website pages to have multiple H1 headings.
 We have seen pages for which the designer used over 20 H1s.

 Mechanically, changing to a proper heading structure is an easy SEO fix.